mattytrog/FUSEE_SUITE/README.md

 - Power on.
 - Short press VOL+ boots fusee.bin(or Hekate/Nyx).
 Long press on VOL+ enters menu
 - VOL- AND VOL+ runs Hekate/Nyx(no further config necessary - payload should already be "bootloader/update.bin"
-- Press no buttons - either fusee.bin will launch, or Original Firmware will launch depending on your chip settings
+- Press no buttons - chosen payload will launch, or Original Firmware will launch depending on your chip settings

 ## FITTING A CHIP